 (Solar Electric and Solar Thermal Water Heating)

 |Budget||Rebate Dollars Committed*||Rebate Dollars Pending Application Process**||Paid||Remaining||Reserve Pool|

 Note: Once the 2013 SolarSense funds have been fully committed* for projects, the program will continue to review projects to build a $100,000 reserve pool.
 In the event that previously approved projects drop out and funds are returned for reallocation, projects from the reserve pool will receive SolarSense funding in the order that they received an approved Minnesota Power interconnection application.
 This is only applicable to the program year in which the application was received.
 Reserve pool applications do not carry forward to future program years.
-If you are planning to add a battery backup system in conjuction with a solar system, you must also complete the battery backup system addendum form.
+If you are planning to add a battery backup system in conjunction with a solar system, you must also complete the battery backup system addendum form.

 * Funds committed are funds that are reserved for solar projects that have completed the requirements, which includes Minnesota Power's interconnection approvals.

 ** Applications received and in process that have not been reserved.

 To qualify for the $1,000/kW base rebate you must meet the qualification requirements (see above) and complete your project within the earlier of three months of receiving approval of the System Review Form and an interconnection agreement or before December 31, 2013.

 This incentive encourages quality installation by solar installers who have been NABCEP certified.
 To qualify for the additional $800/kW NABCEP incentive, you must meet the base rebate requirements and:

 - Use a certified North American Board of Certified Energy Practitioners (NABCEP) solar photovoltaic installer.